Millie and Christine McKoy: Biography

+In 1869, a biography on the twins, titled History and Medical Description of the Two-Headed Girl, was sold during their public appearances.
+Joanne Fish Martell, former court reporter, discovered a memoir written by the girls at the age of 17 and used that and other sources to create her book Millie-Christine: Fearfully and Wonderfully Made, which was published in 2000.
+The twins' motto was "As God decreed, we agreed," and they strove to turn impediments into assets.

 An undated and unsigned biography of the sisters was written around 1905.
 It includes events from their childhood, their kidnapping and movement to England, and finally their return to the United States and a bit of their life afterwards.
 The writing is only 22 pages long and contains letters from various physicians attesting to the genuine nature of the twins' conjoined physiology.
 At the end of the work, the girls answer the question as to whether they are one person or two, saying "Although we speak of ourselves in the plural we feel as but one person; in fact as such we have ever been regarded, although we bear the names Millie and Christine" (McKoy, 20).